Students of Georgetown Inc.

-Students of Georgetown Inc., commonly known as "The Corp" /ˈkɔrp/, is a 501(c)3 non-profit public charitable organization at Georgetown University in Washington, D.C., with seven subsidiary companies generating annual revenues in excess of $5 million.
+Students of Georgetown Inc., commonly known as "The Corp" /ˈkɔrp/, is a 501(c)(3) non-profit public charitable organization at Georgetown University in Washington, D.C., with seven subsidiary companies generating annual revenues in excess of $5 million.
 Only undergraduate students of Georgetown University work as employees or sit as members of the Corp's board of directors, distinguishing business operations at the Corp from other student-run companies such as Harvard Student Agencies, which allows non-students and alumni to serve as board members.

 As a registered charity, The Corp's profits fund grants for student organizations, as well as scholarships for students, with each recipient being chosen by The Corp's Philanthropy Committee or board of directors.

 Vital Vittles is the largest of seven businesses currently owned and operated by The Corp.
-Referred to by the company as "services", these businesses also include four campus coffee shops called Uncommon Grounds, More Uncommon Grounds (MUG), Midnight MUG, and Grounded, the catering service known as Corp Catering, a convenience store called Hoya Snaxa, and a "seasonal" service — Corp Storage — which only operate at the beginning and end of each semester for storage.
-Starting at the beginning of the 2014–2015 academic year, The Corp opened its newest storefront service, a salad and health foods service called The Hilltoss.
-Since 2016, Hilltoss has shared its location with Grounded.
+Referred to by the company as "services", these businesses also include four campus coffee shops called Uncommon Grounds, More Uncommon Grounds (MUG), Midnight MUG, and The Hilltoss, the catering service known as Corp Catering, a convenience store called Hoya Snaxa, and a "seasonal" service — Corp Storage — which only operates at the beginning and end of each semester for storage.
+The Corp also has three internal departments: Marketing, IT, and Accounting.